Coronavirus News: NYC senior center is taking meetings virtual during COVID-19 crisis

 The meetings certainly aren't formal.
 They have professionals for talks, memory games, yoga and entertainment.
 Basically, anything to keep the mind going.

-Dr. Bhalodkar says people have called her after the meetings and said that they are less depressed and that their blood pressure is down just by talking.
+Dr. Bhalodkar says people have called him after the meetings and said that they are less depressed and that their blood pressure is down just by talking.

 It's a feeling that has been stripped away from people during this pandemic, and something that they want back so desperately.